 Limitations of Static Phase Converters

 Three-phase electrical tools will not operate at top speed and efficiency when powered by single-phase power augmented by an electrical static phase converter.
-Without the help of the converter, however, that equipment would not function at all.
+Without the help of the current converter, however, that equipment would not function at all.

 Also, static phase converters cannot be used for heating loads.
 They cannot split a single-phase supply into three separate real voltages and currents.
 That phase-shifted output voltage can start and run a motor, but it cannot produce a current through a resistance heater.

 Attractive Option for Home and Small Business

 For many homeowners and small business operators, static converters can provide a low-cost and effective way to provide adequate power for restaurant equipment, carpentry applications, machine shop tools and other common power equipment around the home or business.
 By opting for these economical electric power converters to manage the power needs of these tools, consumers can enjoy added functionality from their existing electrical system.